-Level 4 discipline addresses behaviors which have not responded to either Level 1, 2 or 3 intervention, that pose a direct threat to self and others, or seriously impacts the school environment.
+Level 4: Discipline addresses behaviors which have not responded to either Level 1, 2 or 3 intervention, that pose a direct threat to self and others, or seriously impacts the school environment.
 If circumstances warrant, the incident may be reported to local law enforcement officials.

-- Unmodified Level 1, Level 2 and/or Level 3 behavior

-- Fighting

-- Possession and/or use of alcohol on campus or at school activities

-- Theft

-- Possession of drug paraphernalia

-- Harassment, discrimination, intimidation, bullying, and/or hazing

-- Tampering with or Misuse of Fire Alarm and/or other safety/emergency equipment

-- Extortion

-- Sexual misconduct

-Possible Consequences - (Depending on the severity and/or frequency of infraction):

-- Parent/Guardian notification and written reprimand in student file

-- Financial restitution

-- School counseling or Outside counseling

-- Community service

-- Suspension
+Infractions - Examples include, but are not limited to: Unmodified Level 1, Level 2 and/or Level 3 behavior Fighting, assault Possession and/or use of alcohol on campus or at school activities Theft Possession of drug paraphernalia Harassment, discrimination, intimidation, bullying, and/or hazing Tampering with or Misuse of Fire Alarm and/or other safety/emergency equipment Extortion Sexual misconduct Possible Consequences - (Depending on the severity and/or frequency of infraction): Parent/Guardian notification and written reprimand in student file Financial restitution School counseling or Outside counseling Community service Reflection and recovery Suspension Crisis suspension Disciplinary removal from ULS